-- Presentations of results at GCMRC's Annual Reporting Meetings. - Journal publication on possible riparian vegetation responses to future flows not yet experienced in the post-dam CRe. - Journal publication on the hydrological and climate niches of common riparian species and where the CRe fits into those niches.
+- Presentations of results at GCMRC's Annual Reporting Meetings. - Journal publication on possible riparian vegetation responses to future flows not yet experienced in the post-dam CRe.

 - Participation in planning meetings with partners. - Contributing data products, analyses, and expertise needed for planning and monitoring purposes. - Assist with developing plant monitoring protocols, as needed. - Assistance with native species plant material decisions and revegetation planning.